-Explores dimension of nursing from a community health perspective (urban and rural) and focuses on specific population groups within the community for health promotion, disease prevention, and risk reduction.
-Topics include evaluation of evidence-based nursing principles to develop an effective understanding of the role of the professional nurse in the community setting.
+Examines health issues, disease prevention, and current trends in public health within diverse urban and rural settings.
+Topics include evaluation of evidence-based nursing and various epidemiological principles to develop an effective understanding of the role of the professional nurse in the community setting.

 Nursing Leadership and Management | NRSG 46009

-Course utilizes theoretical principles to provide students with the knowledge base to be be effective leaders/managers in a variety of health care settings.
-Topics include strategic planning, power, advocacy, motivation, case management, and resource management.
+Course utilizes theoretical principles of management to provide the student with the foundation to become an effective change agent/leader/manager in today's complex health care setting.
+Topics include strategic planning, quality improvement, and organizational/system leadership.

 Professional Nursing: Integration Concepts | NRSG 49003